Kratika2613/JavaPractice/README.md

 }

 Question3)
-Entercostof3itemsfromtheuser(usingfloatdatatype)-a pencil,a pen and an eraser.
-You have to output the total cost of the items back to the user as their bill.(Add on : You can also try adding 18% gst tax to the items in the bill as an advanced problem)
+Enter cost of 3items from the user(using float data type)-a pencil,a pen and an eraser.
+You have to output the total cost of the items back to the user as their bill.

 import java.util.Scanner;
 public class side